vector-of-bool/bpt/docs/crs/index.rst

     An acronym for :strong:`C`\ ompile-\ :strong:`R`\ eady :strong:`S`\ ource.
-    CRS is a set of file formats and `JSON` schemas that describe a way to destribute software in source-code format, ready to be given to any compatible compiler without further configuration or code generation.
+    CRS is a set of file formats and `JSON` schemas that describe a way to distribute software in source-code format, ready to be given to any compatible compiler without further configuration or code generation.

     .. seealso:: :doc:`index`